-- The person requests information about healthy eating.
-Which meal planning approach best suits this individual until he can see a registered dietitian? - A. 1,200 calorie exchange plan - B. Eliminate all concentrated sweets - C. Eat 3 meals a day with snacks in between - D. Healthy eating based on the "My Plate" method application
+- He requests information about healthy eating.
+Which meal planning approach best suits this individual until he can see a registered dietitian?

+- A. Low carb meal plan

+- B. Eliminate all concentrated sweets

+- C. Eat 3 meals a day with snacks in between

+- D. Mediterranean Diet

+application